Robert trained at RADA.

 Other leading roles include hospital manager Simon Eastman in Casualty, Major Hound in Channel Four's Sword of Honour, Dick Thompson in the BBC's Take A Girl Like You, Simon Snell in You Can Choose Your Friends, Oscar Beatty in The Mystery of Men plus countless guest performances in programmes such as Midsomer Murders, The Missing Postman, The Bill, Game Set and Match, Lovejoy, Birds of a Feather, Pie in the Sky, The Paul Merton Show, Lovejoy, Embassy, The Dirty Dozen et al and so on.
 One of his personal favourites was to be a guest on the last ever episode of A Bit of Fry and Laurie, for which he played the Last Post on a trumpet.
 His own one.

-Films include Prof. Gabriel Maynard in the supernatural thriller The Forbidden - 2012 release.
+Films include Prof. Philip Chessman in the supernatural thriller The Unfolding - recently selected for a Leicester Square premiere as part of FrightFest.
 Arthur's Dyke, Land of the Blind, According to Colin, The Great Escape Two and Richard Ordinary.

 Robert has three children, Ben, Betsy and May and is married to the actress Amy Robbins.